Quick Start Guide¶

 - Added

-configuration - Created
+mkdocs.ymlconfiguration - Created

-- Tested with
+docs/index.md - Tested with

-- Added additional pages
+mkdocs serve - Added additional pages

 - Customized colors or logo